Life begins in wetlands.

 Wetland ecosystems naturally store and purify our drinking water.
 In a water-stressed Mediterranean, this role is growing in importance by the day.

-Protection from the sea
+Protection from the sea level rise

 As climate change increases sea levels across the Mediterranean, coastal wetlands buffer the land from waves and wind, the first line of defence against encroaching salt waters.